HomeAccount ReceivableDunning 101: The Ultimate Guide for Collection Teams

 Leveraging multi-channel communication, including email, WhatsApp, SMS, Zalo, Line, and Viber, ensuring that customers are reached through their preferred channels.
 This increases the likelihood of timely responses.

 Monitor process health with in-built and customizable AI-powered reports.
-Collection teams can gain insights into debtor behavior, identify trends, and assess the overall effectiveness of their strategies.
-This data-driven approach allows for continuous improvement.
+Collection teams can understand debtor behavior, spot trends, and evaluate how well their strategies are working.
+This data-driven method helps make constant improvements.

 Collection teams need to focus on strategic tasks instead of dealing with the overwhelming manual burden of sending hundreds of follow-ups.
 Embrace Peakflo’s Accounts Receivable Solution to streamline your processes and reclaim valuable time for strategic decision-making.